-Llama San smells like palo santo and has a new garden patio where you can actually hear whoever you’re sitting across from on your birthday.
+Llama San smells like palo santo and has a new semi-enclosed and heated patio where you’ll actually be able to hear whoever you’re sitting across from on your birthday.
 It’s a great option if you want something upscale but not too stuffy, and their Japanese-Peruvian dishes, like Iberico pork tonkatsu or the fried rice with octopus, mussels, and crab, are like nothing else you’ll find in the city.

 If you’re in Brooklyn, you can also head to the Llama team’s other restaurant in Williamsburg and eat some slightly more straightforward Peruvian food on your birthday.
-Llama Inn’s rooftop has more macrame wall hangings, throw pillows, and textile rugs than an Urban Outfitters ad, which makes it ideal for an intimate dinner with the co-owner of your cats.
-But there’s more space for small groups on their sidewalk patio, which is essentially a giant triangular peninsula.
+Llama Inn’s sidewalk seating area has more woven light fixtures, throw pillows, and textile rugs than an Urban Outfitters ad, which makes it ideal for an intimate dinner with the co-owner of your cats.
+But there’s more space at the socially-distanced tables inside for small groups.

 If you’re looking for somewhere in Lower Manhattan you can reserve ahead of time, consider this beer garden on the LES.
-You can email firstname.lastname@example.org to book an outdoor table for between six and ten people.
+You can email email@example.com to book an outdoor table for anywhere from six and 10 people.
 As a bonus, Loreley has Happy Hour until 10pm on Monday, Tuesday, and Sunday, and until 7pm on Wednesday and Thursday.

-This Prospect Heights spot has turned its backyard into “Olmsted Summer Camp,” where you can eat things like wagyu beef corn dogs, dill pickled fried chicken, and tonkatsu ribs under a galaxy of string lights and rainbow-colored flag garlands.
-So you might as well reserve a picnic table or a two-top on their sidewalk and take full advantage of this upscale picnic pop-up at one of the best outdoor American restaurants in Brooklyn.
+This Prospect Heights spot has turned its backyard into “Olmsted Cozy Cottage,” where you can eat things like duck duchesse, red miso chawanmushi with roasted with Maison Yaki mushrooms, and beef bourgingnon recipe under a galaxy of string lights.
+So you might as well reserve a picnic table or a two-top in their backyard (or on the sidewalk out front) and take full advantage of this upscale winter pop-up at one of the best outdoor restaurants in Brooklyn.